mudaliarpradeep/relmgmt/relmgmt/docs/PRD-Release_Management_System.md

 1. Resource roster management
 2. Release creation and planning
 3. Scope management with effort estimation
+4. Component management with phase-specific effort estimates
-4. Automated resource allocation
+5. Automated resource allocation
-5. Visual representations (Gantt charts, capacity views)
+6. Visual representations (Gantt charts, capacity views)
-6. Multi-release planning and visualization
+7. Multi-release planning and visualization
-7. Comprehensive audit logging and transaction history
+8. Comprehensive audit logging and transaction history
-8. Export functionality for reports and allocation data
+9. Export functionality for reports and allocation data
-9. Basic notification system for critical events
+10. Basic notification system for critical events

 ### 2.3 User Classes and Characteristics
 Users are expected to be professionals familiar with software delivery processes.
 They will have varying levels of technical expertise but will understand the concepts of resource allocation, project phases, and capacity planning.